Jaime Green: Career

 She practiced law for two years before deciding to focus her career on child advocacy.
-She worked for Project Visitation which serves siblings who are separated by the foster care system, and as a volunteer guardian ad litem for the Hawaii State Judiciary.
+She worked for Project Visitation which serves siblings who are separated by the foster care system, and as a volunteer guardian ad litem for the Hawaiʻi State Judiciary.
 She is also listed as a member of Green Health International LLC and serves on the board of directors of the social services organizations Hale Kipa and Pacific Gateway Center.

 First Lady of Hawaii (2022–present)

-As first lady of Hawaii, she plans to advocate for children and families through supporting food banks and advancing childhood literacy.
+As first lady of Hawaiʻi, she plans to advocate for children and families through supporting food banks and advancing childhood literacy.
 Other priorities include mental health services and the Hawaii State Department of Hawaiian Home Lands backlog.
 She also hopes to develop a Native Hawaiian Cultural Center.

 Personal life

 She married Josh Green in 2006.
-The couple met at the Hawaii State Capitol when she was clerking for Senator Suzanne Chun Oakland.
+The couple met at the Hawaiʻi State Capitol when she was clerking for Senator Suzanne Chun Oakland.
 They have two children, who are the first young children to live in the governor's mansion since 1986.

 She was raised in The Church of Jesus Christ of Latter-day Saints.